Actor Mithun Chakraborty joins BJP ahead of PM's rally in Kolkata | Entertainment

 The septuagenarian actor, a former Naxalite, sprang to stardom with his role as a tribal archer in Mrinal Sen's film 'Mrigayaa' in 1976 for which he won the National Film Award for the best actor.

-Alumni of Kolkata's prestigious Scottish Church College, which boasts of Subhash Chandra Bose, Nepal's first Prime Minister BP Koirala and Gopinath Bordoloi, the first chief minister of Assam, like its students, Chakraborty was seen as a politically conscious actor and often cast by Leftist movie directors.
+An alumnus of Kolkata's prestigious Scottish Church College, which boasts of Subhash Chandra Bose, Nepal's first Prime Minister B P Koirala and Gopinath Bordoloi, the first chief minister of Assam, as its students, Chakraborty was seen as a politically conscious actor and often cast by Leftist movie directors.

 Chakraborty, however, defended his decision by stating he remained consistent in his desire to serve the poor.